Skip to content

 Use them together

-Tabs, saved views, and saved queries work best when used in combination:
+Views, tabs, and saved queries work best in combination:

-• Use tabs for parallel investigations within an active session.
+• Use tabs to run parallel investigations within an active session.

 • Use saved queries to build a library of reusable query expressions you apply across different views and time ranges.